kreauniv/comp308/_sources/lambda.rst.txt

    :rkt:`'(+ x x)` whereas :rkt:`((λ (x) (+ x x)) 3)` reduces to :rkt:`(+ 3 3) = 6`.

-We'll use λ instead of :rkt:`lambda` for brevity.

 Take the expression :rkt:`((λ (x) (* x ((λ (x) (- x 1)) x))) 10)` and
 try to apply the reduction rules.
 If you took the "β-reduction" rule in the